November 5, 1944

 35th and 36th Fighter Squadrons, 8th Fighter Group, move from Morotai to Dulag (air echelon continues to operate P-38s from Morotai).

+In the early morning, a Japanese bomb sinks PT-320 "Sea Bitch" anchored in Leyte Gulf.
 Carrier aircraft from USS Essex CV-9 and USS Ticonderoga CV-14 attack Japanese shipping in Manila Bay.
 After landing with damage, TBM Avenger 45782 was pushed overboard.